Return to Photo Index Return to Clickable Map Return to Home Page

 All images © Ron Miller

-Turkey was my introduction to the Middle East as well as my first in-depth
+Turkey provided me with a friendly introduction to the Middle East as well as my

-experience with the unfamiliar culture of Islam.
-I discovered first-hand that one
+first in-depth experience with the unfamiliar culture of Islam.
+I discovered first-hand

-need not search for the culture in Turkey because it reaches out and grabs you.
-I was
+that one need not search for the culture in Turkey because it reaches out and grabs

-pleasantly surprised by the friendliness of the Turks (well, most of the Turks), and I
+you.
+I was pleasantly surprised by the friendliness of the Turks (well, most of the

-was awed by the country's historical sites as well as the magnificent and varied
+Turks!), and I was awed by the country's historical sites in addition to the magnificent

 Istanbul, Turkey

-I met these travelers upon my entry into Turkey; on the other hand, they had just spent several weeks exploring the far reaches of the country.
+I met these travelers immediately upon entering Turkey.
+However, they had just spent several weeks exploring the far reaches of the country.

-I had immediately taken a liking to Turkish cuisine with its many meat and vegetable dishes seasoned to perfection.
-I insisted that we eat
+I had taken a liking to Turkish cuisine with its many meat and vegetable dishes seasoned to perfection and I insisted that we eat at one of

-at one of Istanbul's Turkish restaurants.
-Meanwhile, they were homesick and longing for western food and insisted that we eat at the only
+Istanbul's Turkish restaurants.
+Meanwhile, the British travelers were homesick and longing for western food and insisted that we eat at the

 is between a homesick foreigner and the nearest McDonald's -